Heart and Blood Conditions

-What Is Rheumatic Heart Disease?
+Rheumatic Heart Disease

-Rheumatic heart disease can be prevented by preventing rheumatic fever.
-Doctors can usually stop rheumatic fever from occurring by treating strep throat with antibiotics.
+Doctors can prevent rheumatic fever from happening by treating the strep throat with medicine (antibiotics).

 Rheumatic Heart Disease at Seattle Children’s

 consistently ranks Seattle Children’s cardiology and heart surgery program as one of the best in the country, and #1 in the Northwest.
 With more than 40 pediatric cardiologists, we have experience diagnosing and treating every kind of heart problem.

 We have extensive experience with the treatment of children and adolescents with rheumatic fever or rheumatic heart disease.
 We have a team of pediatric cardiac surgeons who are experienced in treating valves with stenosis or insufficiency.
 We also have a pediatric cardiac anesthesia team, Cardiac Intensive Care Unit and experts in pediatric infectious diseases ready to care for children with this condition.

 Seattle Children’s has been treating children since 1907.
 Our team members are experts in their fields and in meeting the unique needs of children.
 For example, the doctors who give your child anesthesia (sedation) are board certified in pediatric anesthesiology.
 This means they have extra years of training in how to take care of kids.
 Our child life specialists know how to help children understand their illnesses and treatments in ways that make sense for their age.

 When you come to Seattle Children’s, a team of people will take care of your child.
 Along with your child’s heart doctor (cardiologist), you are connected with a full range of pediatric subspecialists, nurses, child life specialists, social workers and others, if their help is needed.

 We work together to meet all of your child’s health needs and help your family through this experience.
 We’ll discuss treatments in ways you can understand and involve you in every decision.